abersailbot-archive/bottleboat-groups/README.md

     $ git push

-Team 1 (change me when you have a nicer name)
+Team 1 (The Last Will)
 ---------------------------------------------
+  - Will 1
-    The Last Will
+  - Will 2
-    -Princess Betrayer
+  - Princess Betrayer

 Team 2 (Will DOMINATION)
 ---------------------------------------------